wso2/kubernetes-apim/simple/am-single/README.md

 API Manager Publisher-DevPortal

-- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-am-ingress`)
+- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-single-node-am-ingress`)
 - HOSTS: Hostname of the WSO2 API Manager service (`<wso2.deployment.am.ingress.management.hostname>`)
 - ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager service to outside of the Kubernetes environment
 - PORTS: Externally exposed service ports of the API Manager service

 API Manager Gateway

-- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-am-gateway-ingress`)
+- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-single-node-am-gateway-ingress`)
 - HOSTS: Hostname of the WSO2 API Manager's Gateway service (`<wso2.deployment.am.ingress.gateway.hostname>`)
 - ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager's Gateway service to outside of the Kubernetes environment
 - PORTS: Externally exposed service ports of the API Manager' Gateway service

-API Manager Analytics Dashboard
+API Manager WebSub

-- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-am-analytics-dashboard-ingress`)
+- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-single-node-am-websub-ingress`)
-- HOSTS: Hostname of the WSO2 API Manager Analytics Dashboard service (`<wso2.deployment.analytics.dashboard.ingress.hostname>`)
+- HOSTS: Hostname of the WSO2 API Manager's Gateway (WebSub) service (`<wso2.deployment.am.ingress.websub.hostname>`)
-- ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager Analytics Dashboard service to outside of the Kubernetes environment
+- ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager's Gateway service to outside of the Kubernetes environment
-- PORTS: Externally exposed service ports of the API Manager Analytics Dashboard service
+- PORTS: Externally exposed service ports of the API Manager' Gateway (WebSub) service
 ### 3. Add a DNS record mapping the hostnames and the external IP

 If the defined hostnames (in the previous step) are backed by a DNS service, add a DNS record mapping the hostnames and